 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed cloths or wipes and used PPE in 'black bag' waste bins.
-You do not need to put them in an extra bag or store them for a time before throwing them away.
+Date completed for a time before throwing them away.
 Do NOT use recycling bins.
 All bins will be lidded and foot operated where possible.
-Wraparound care provision • We will consider resuming breakfast and after-school provision, from the start of the autumn term. • Our Wraparound Care provision will ensure they are following comparable protective measures being taken by school during the day and work with school to follow our arrangements, such as keeping children in the same year groups or bubbles that they are in during the school day where possible.
+Wraparound care provision, holiday clubs and extra-curricular activity We will consider resuming breakfast and after-school provision, from the start of the autumn term.
+Our Wraparound Care provision will ensure they are following the same protective measures being taken by school during the day and work with school to follow our arrangements, such as keeping children in the same year groups or bubbles that they are in during the school day where possible.
 If it is not possible to maintain bubbles being used during the school day then will use small, consistent groups.
-Refer to Protective measures for out-of-school settings during the coronavirus (COVID-19) outbreak. • We will advise parents to limit the number of different wraparound providers they access, as far as possible.
-Where parents use childcare providers or out of school activities for their children, we will encourage them to seek assurance that the providers are carefully considering their own protective measures, and only use those providers that can demonstrate this. • For indoor sports activities we will refer to the guidance on working safely during coronavirus (COVID- 19) for providers of grassroots sports and gym / leisure facilities. • For outdoor sports activities, we will also refer to the Refer to Coronavirus (Covid-19): Disposing of waste
+Refer to Protective measures for outof-school settings during the coronavirus (COVID-19) outbreak.
+We will advise parents to limit the number of different wraparound providers they access, as far as possible.
+Where parents use childcare providers or out of school activities for their children, we will encourage them to seek assurance that the providers are carefully considering their own protective measures, and only use those providers that can demonstrate this.
+We will consider any guidance on local restrictions in our area - see Local COVID alert levels: what you need to know and the additional restrictions that apply, particularly if we are in an area that has a 'high' or 'very high' alert level.
+Currently, supervised activities, training and education for children can continue to operate at all alert levels both inside and outdoors.
+When operating in areas where local COVID alert levels are in place, we can continue to care for children within the Refer to Coronavirus (Covid-19): Disposing of waste If our wraparound care provision is unable to implement the same protective measures as the school, they will remain closed for the time being.
+During any period of national or local lockdown, our wrap around care provision may be limited to vulnerable children and those of essential/key workers.